Seth Thomas Private Label & Named Grade Pocket Watches

 The 1889 edition of the “New York City Directory” R.R.
 Fogel & Co. operated as the jewelry business of Ruben R. Fogel at 401 Broadway in New York City.
 Ruben R. Fogel lived at 143 E. 15th Street.

 The 1910 United States Census reports that Ruben R. Fogel was a 40-year-old male jeweler, living at 157 Fort Washington Avenue in New York City.
 According to the 1912 edition of the “New York City Directory” R.R.
-Fogel & Co. operated as the jewelry business of Ruben R. Fogel at 177 Broadway in New York City.
+Fogel & Co. operated as the jewelry business of Ruben R. Fogel at 177 Broadway on the corner of Maiden Lane (the center of the jewelry district) in New York City.
+This intersection is the focus of the 1905 postcard shown below.

 New York City Death Certificate # 26811 indicates that Ruben R. Fogel died on November 30, 1927, in Manhattan New York.